 1. Crawling.
 Search engines use robots called “crawlers” or “spiders” to search the internet for new content in the form of web pages or files.
 Google’s crawler happens to be named Googlebot.

 2. Indexing.
-Once a web crawler discovers a web page, it’s filed away to be delivered later during a search that the search engine considers relevant to the content of the page.
+Once a web crawler search engines discover a web page, it’s filed away to be delivered later during a search that the search engine considers relevant to the content of the page.

 3. Ranking.
 Complex, proprietary search engine algorithms look at each indexed web page and evaluate the value based on hundreds of search ranking factors that include on-page and off-page factors.
 Pages considered to hold more value get ranked higher and thus come up higher in search results.